dyhes/zulip/templates/zerver/api/rest.md

-# The Zulip REST API
+# The Aloha REST API

-The Zulip REST API powers the Zulip web and mobile apps, so anything you can do in Zulip, you can do with Zulip's REST API.
+The Aloha REST API powers the Aloha web and mobile apps, so anything you can do in Aloha, you can do with Aloha's REST API.
 To use this API:

 * You'll need to [get an API key](/api/api-keys).
 You will likely want to [create a bot](/help/add-a-bot-or-integration), unless you're